Case Study: What to do when someone dies

 As soon as we became aware of the death, a priority was to disable all communication options for the deceased - to opt them out of receiving any further communications - ensuring the surviving family members who will likely access the deceased's email account won't encounter emails from the church, like an unfortunate rota reminder.

 We also set all the deceased's privacy settings to "not visible".
-So we disabled their My ChurchSuite access to prevent any further access to the deceased person's My ChurchSuite profile through any device, and we ensured their name, email, mobile, telephone and address were all set to "not visible" - ensuring the deceased's name and any contact details were no longer visible to others in the church within My ChurchSuite.
-You should also check if the deceased contact has an active giver profile in the Giving module and consider the giver communication options and any active pledges that require action.
+We disabled their My ChurchSuite access to prevent any further access to the deceased person's My ChurchSuite profile through any device and we ensured their name, email, mobile, telephone and address were all set to "not visible" - meaning the deceased's name and any contact details were no longer visible to others in the church within My ChurchSuite.

 Review and scale back your data

-In our context, we removed the person's email, telephone, and mobile number - a surefire way to ensure those details are not inadvertently used by others in the church.
-We would however leave their address in place - ensuring they still showed " At this address" in linked family member profiles.
-Later in the process, we archived the deceased person's profile - archived people are still listed "at this address" in ChurchSuite, but their name is listed in a strikethrough font, which can often be helpful.
+In our context, we removed the person's email, telephone, and mobile number—a surefire way to ensure others do not inadvertently use those details in the church.
+We would, however, leave their address in place, ensuring it still shows " At this address" in linked family member profiles.
+Later in the process, we archived the deceased person's profile.
+Archived people are still listed as "At this address" in ChurchSuite, but their name is displayed in a strikethrough font, which can often be helpful.

 Relationship status and linked family members

-In the early days of pastoral care of a bereaved family, we refrained from making any changes to relationship statuses in our database - not until we had first discussed this with the family - especially where there are linked surviving family members still in the church and in your database too.
+In the early days of pastoral care for a bereaved family, we refrained from making any changes to relationship statuses in our database, not until we had first discussed this with the family, especially where there are linked surviving family members still in the church and in your database, too.

-So, in the context of a married couple, we refrained from changing the surviving partner's marital status to "Widowed", or unlinking the deceased partner from the surviving family member's profile.
-You'll want to do this fairly soon, but we found it helpful just to pause a little and take time to discuss this with the family members first.
+So, in the context of a married couple, we refrained from changing the surviving partner's marital status to "Widowed" or unlinking the deceased partner from the surviving family member's profile.
+You'll want to do this fairly soon, but we found it helpful to pause a little and take time to discuss this with the family members first.
 Following the loss of a partner, it will take time to come to terms with the fact that they are widowed - they will still feel very much married or in partnership with their lost loved one, so be sensitive.

 Add a note